FoxinTale/Character-DB/README.md

 A character database I made to store character information for folks to use.

+### Other rewrite
+A total overhaul of the back end and front end, stripping out unused content, less bugs, and a better interface.

+####What changed this time?
+- Rewrote every page top use a single CSS file...becuase I felt like it.
+- Removed the immediate need to log in, and the site can be browsed without the need to log in now, which in turn fixed the authentication bypass issues.
+- Added more fields for data entry.
+- Removed the fun stuff for good.
+It caused too many bugs to be worth it.
+May re-add in the future, but no promises.
+- Removed browser ponies for the same reason as fun stuff...
+- Added more content to the resources page.
+- Added an about page that describes the journey behind the site.
+- Changed the theme (names) of the site to be more themed like a journal.
+- Added a new section about "The Omega Timeline".
+- The large text boxes actually expand as you type now.

 ### The mobile rewrite.
 Just as it says, it's a total rewrite of the entire site.